gowelle/azure-moderator/CONTRIBUTING.md

 ## Security Vulnerabilities

-If you discover a security vulnerability, please send an email to [security@gowelle.com](mailto:security@gowelle.com) instead of using the issue tracker.
+If you discover a security vulnerability, please send an email to [gowelle.john@icloud.com](mailto:gowelle.john@icloud.com) instead of using the issue tracker.
+See [SECURITY.md](SECURITY.md) for more details.

 ---